 It is not a one-way street, however, as Members of SAIPA derive tangible and measurable benefits by participating in the transfer of their professional skills to aspirant accountants, in a number of ways.

-- The professional stature of SAIPA members and their practices enjoy an enhanced professional stature when registered as an Approved Training Centre (ATC) by the Institute.
+- The professional stature of SAIPA members and their practices enjoy an enhanced professional stature when registered as an Accredited Training Centre (ATC) by the Institute.